xStarbound/xStarbound/doc/lua/actormovementcontroller.md

 #### `PolyF` mcontroller.collisionPoly()

 Returns the collision poly of the movement controller, in local coordinates.
+Does _not_ include rotation.

 ---

 #### `PolyF` mcontroller.collisionBody()

 Returns the collision poly of the movement controller, in world coordinates.
+Includes rotation.

+---

+#### `RectF` mcontroller.collisionBoundBox()

+> **Only available on xStarbound v4.1.1+ and OpenStarbound v0.1.15+.
+On stock Starbound and StarExtensions, this callback is only available to non-actor movement controllers.**

+Returns a rect containing the entire collision poly of the movement controller, in world coordinates.
+Factors in rotation.

+---

+#### `RectF` mcontroller.localBoundBox()

+> **Only available on xStarbound v4.1.1+ and OpenStarbound v0.1.15+.
+On stock Starbound and StarExtensions, this callback is only available to non-actor movement controllers.**

+Returns a rect containing the entire collision of the movement controller, in local coordinates.
+Factors in rotation.

 ---